 Belknap County Conservative Republicans have gotten together.
 They are not to be confused with the Belknap County Republican Committee, which is the county’s official Republican organization.

 I’ve worked with people in each group, and I like ’em fine.
 My perspective is from slightly outside the lines.
 The state of New Hampshire considers me an undeclared voter.
 I’m actually pretty thoroughly declared, as if this blog hasn’t already made that clear.
 It’s just that “pro-life” isn’t a party.
 I happily work with and for GOP candidates, and I was employed by NHGOP during last year’s campaign.
 I was formally registered as a Republican last year for as long as it took to vote for Rick Santorum in the presidential primary, and then again from last fall’s primary until November 7.
 Early November 7.

 While I worked for the NHGOP last year, I met now-Rep. Jane Cormier (R-Alton) as she ran for office.
 Her district can be proud of her, and so can the New Hampshire Republican Party, for that matter.
 She showed her form early in the campaign.
 She co-sponsored an informed consent bill this session.
 She has co-founded the new conservative group.
 I met Alan Glassman, head of the county GOP, in 2010.
 He is unsparing of himself in party matters.
-His wife, Jan Face Glassman, was an outstanding and indispensable volunteer in last year’s NHGOP women’s coalition, and she is a notable Republican activist in her own right.

 This is why I’m independent.
 Much less drama, and no party to weaken.